Lab-Work/Robust_tensor_recovery_for_traffic_events/README.md

 - `/Figure/` Contains figures for traffic tensor arrangement.
 Simulation result figures are also saved here.
 - `/TrafficData/` The traffic dataset folder, which contains traffic observation data arranged in tensor format.

+## Usage
+The code can be run in Matlab. `code/test/test_rmc.m` and `code/test/test_rpca.m` contain simulation test with self-defined problem size.

 ## Contact
 + Author: Yue Hu, Institute for Software Integrated Systems, Vanderbilt University